Facial Reconstruction after

 Who is a Good Candidate?

 Patients who have larger skin cancers, recurrent skin cancers, or cancers on their face, including sensitive areas such as the nose, lips, ears, and eyelids, may be candidates for coordinated care between the Mohs dermatologists and a plastic surgeon.
-Typically, the tumor will be removed by the Mohs surgeons one day, and reconstruction of the defect will be performed the following day by the plastic surgeon.
+Typically, the tumor will be removed by the best Mohs surgeons in NJ one day, and reconstruction of the defect will be performed the following day by the plastic surgeon.

 Why is Form & Function Important In Facial Tumor Reconstruction?